News

 Campfire means an Open-Air Fire, having a maximum fuel volume of .6 metres x .6 metres x .6 metres (2 feet x 2 feet x 2 feet), that is set or maintained in an outdoor fire pit or outdoor fireplace and is used solely for the purposes of cooking food, providing warmth or recreational enjoyment.

 Brush piles for burning must be no larger than two meters in diameter, two metres high and placed not less than ten metres apart.
-There may be no more than three brush piles burning at any one time.

 In the case of burning grass, the area to be burned shall be less than one acre and the length of the flaming edge shall be less than thirty metres.